etherOnGitHub/constcollection-art-portfolio-and-shop/README.md

 ---

 ## Project Overview
-ConstCollection is a Django web application for artists to display their artwork and offer pieces for sale.
-The MVP includes a gallery page for browsing art and a payment system for secure purchases.
+ConstCollection is a Django web application for artists in Sweden to display their artwork and offer pieces for sale.
+The platform includes a gallery for browsing art, a payment system for secure purchases in Swedish Krona (SEK), and admin tools for managing content and orders.

-## MVP Features
+## Core Features
-- 🖼️ Gallery Page: Browse and view artwork with details and images.
+- 🖼️ **Gallery Page:** Browse and view artwork with details, images, and artist info.
+Sold artworks are clearly marked.
-- 💳 Payment System: Purchase art securely through integrated payment processing.
+- 💳 **Payment System:** Purchase art securely through Stripe, with prices and payments in SEK.
+- 🛠️ **Admin Dashboard:** Add, edit, and delete artworks; manage orders and inventory.
+- 👤 **User Authentication:** Register, log in, and view order history.
+- 📄 **About & Contact Pages:** Learn about the artist and get in touch.
+- 📱 **Responsive Design:** Works on desktop, tablet, and mobile.
+- 🏷️ **Tag Filtering & Sorting:** Filter artworks by tags and sort by price or date.
+- 📦 **Order Management:** Track purchases and view order history.

 ## UX & Design
-- Clean, modern layout focused on artwork presentation
+- Clean, modern layout focused on artwork presentation.
+- Consistent styling across gallery, forms, and admin pages.
-- Responsive design for desktop and mobile
+- Responsive design for all devices.
-- Simple navigation between gallery and shop
+- Simple navigation between gallery, shop, and artist info.
+- Clear feedback for actions (purchase success/cancel, form errors).

 ## Gallery Page
-- Grid or card-based display of artworks
+- Card-based display of artworks with images, title, artist, and price (in kr).
-- Artwork details: title, artist, medium, price, image
-- Click to view larger image and more info
+- Click to view larger image and more info.
+- Sold artworks are clearly marked.
+- Pagination for easy browsing.
+- Tag filtering and sorting options.

 ## Payment System
-- Add artwork to cart
-- Checkout with secure payment (e.g., Stripe integration)
+- Stripe Checkout integration for secure payments in SEK.
+- Success and cancel pages styled for clarity.
-- Order confirmation and receipt
+- Order confirmation and receipt after purchase.
+- Stripe session logic ensures correct currency and pricing.

+## Admin Management
+- Add, edit, and delete artworks from the admin dashboard.
+- Manage orders and view user purchase history.
+- Inventory management for prints and originals.
+- All changes reflected immediately on the public gallery.

 ## Features Left to Implement
-- User authentication and profiles
-- Order history and tracking
-- Admin dashboard for managing artworks and orders
-- Wishlist/favorites
+- Wishlist/favorites for users.
-- Reviews and ratings
+- Reviews and ratings for artworks.
+- Enhanced user profiles.
+- Email notifications for orders and contact form submissions.
+- Social media integration for artist promotion.

 ## User Stories & Kanban Board